kerwitz/arduino_ledstrip/README.md

 Arduino LED strip Controller with Alexa support
 ===================

 This Arduino project allows you to control a RGB LED strip via Amazon Alexa voice commands.
-It uses fauxmoESP to simulate network switches for every scene you configure, which can be used with Echo routines or the like.
+It uses fauxmoESP to simulate wifi switches for every scene you configure, which can be used with Echo routines or the like.
 Different scenes will be faded into each other to blend in with Philips Hue lamps.
 The project supports OTA updates so you can provide new scenes and update the existing ones fairly easy.

 Dependencies
 ------------